-At September 30, 2017, we had cash, cash equivalents and short-term investments totaling \$35.9 million.
-We believe that our existing cash, cash equivalents and short-term investments will be sufficient to meet our anticipated cash requirements through mid-2018.
+At June 30, 2018, we had cash, cash equivalents and short-term investments totaling \$53.4 million.
+We believe that our existing cash, cash equivalents and short-term investments will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
 We will need additional funding to complete the development and commercialization of our product candidates, specifically our lead product candidate, TRC105, including to complete our ongoing Phase 3 trial in angiosarcoma.
 In addition, we may evaluate in-licensing and acquisition opportunities to gain access to new product candidates that fit with our strategy.
 Any such transaction will likely increase our future funding requirements.
-We may not be successful in raising sufficient additional capital to continue to operate our business.
-These uncertainties raise substantial doubt about our ability to continue as a going concern for a period of one year following the date that the accompanying financial statements were issued.